 PhD Scholarships

-The Peter McMullin Centre on Statelessness welcomes applications from suitably qualified scholars for a place in the Melbourne Law School’s PhD program for commencement in 2020.
+The Peter McMullin Centre on Statelessness (PMCS) welcomes applications from suitably qualified scholars for a place in the Melbourne Law School’s (MLS) PhD program for commencement in 2025.
+The successful candidate will be working under a supervisory team which will include PMCS academic staff, MLS academic staff affiliated with the Centre, and/or a co-supervisor from another University of Melbourne faculty if appropriate.

-The successful candidate will be embedded in the Centre on Statelessness and benefit from a research intensive and collegial environment.
+The successful candidate will be embedded in the Centre on Statelessness and benefit from its research intensive and collegial environment.
 The candidate will be expected to take part in the life of the Centre, and attend seminars, workshops, and reading groups.
+There may be the opportunity for successful candidates to undertake paid part-time work with the PMCS during the PhD.
 Melbourne Law School offers a collegial environment for PhD students, including a comprehensive orientation program, a weekly Research Support Program, three graduate research colloquia per year and an active Graduate Students Association.
-Involvement in the University of Melbourne’s interdisciplinary PhD program in Refugee and Forced Migration Studies provides another support network in a multi-disciplinary environment.
-Successful candidates may also apply for a competitive MLS Teaching Fellowship, which includes teacher training and mentoring, teaching and administrative experience.
+Involvement in the University of Melbourne’s interdisciplinary PhD program in Migration, Statelessness and Refugee Studies provides another support network in a multi-disciplinary environment.
+Successful candidates may also apply for a competitive MLS Teaching or Research Fellowship, which includes teacher training and mentoring, teaching and administrative experience.

 General information on studying the Doctor of Philosophy Degree (PhD) in Law at Melbourne Law School can be found here.